GavrielM55555/elta_task/README.md

 Note:
 The script attempts to download the dataset using the Kaggle API.
-If the API is not configured, manually download train.csv and place it in the data/ folder.
+If the API is not configured, manually download train.csv and place it in the data/ folder. name of the file must be train.csv!

 ## 2. Run the Streamlit App